medali24/medali24/README.md

 # 💫 About Me:
-✨ Creating bugs since I wrote my first "Hello World"<br>📚 Currently learning web & mobile development, algorithms, and all the fun stuff that breaks my code<br>🎯 Goals: Become a skilled developer, build real-world apps, and maybe… squash all the bugs I created<br>🎲 Fun fact: I once fixed a bug by accident — and couldn’t explain how
+Hi 👋!
+My name is Mohamed Ali Ben Hamadi and I'm a Software engineering Student from Tunisia ✨ Creating bugs since I wrote my first "Hello World"<br>📚 Currently learning web & mobile development, algorithms, and all the fun stuff that breaks my code<br>🎯 Goals: Become a skilled developer, build real-world apps, and maybe… squash all the bugs I created<br>🎲 Fun fact: I once fixed a bug by accident — and couldn’t explain how